 Ukraine needs immediate relief, long-term support, and a future reconstruction of its economy.
 Any EU trade policy measure should address this.

 Encouraging first steps were taken when tariffs on Ukrainian goods were scrapped, initially by the United Kingdom and a few days later by the EU.
 Since then, further actions have been discussed, mainly focusing on the facilitation of trade in agricultural goods from Ukraine via so-called solidarity lanes.
 This is a positive and necessary step in the right direction.

 But what about the longevity of these measures?
 The EU tariff exemption is limited to one year, while the sanctions against Russia most likely will be in place for years to come, and the same should apply for trade policy measures aimed at supporting the Ukrainian economy.
 Ukraine needs immediate relief, long-term support, and a future reconstruction of its economy.
 Any EU trade policy measure should address this.

 However, we should not forget the other countries that also suffer from Russian aggression.
 Ukraine’s role as an exporter is well-known, but the country is also an important importer.
 For neighbouring countries like Georgia and Moldova, the Russian invasion means lost export opportunities.
 The EU trade policy can support these countries too, for example through capacity building and enhanced markets access via temporary quotas for certain goods.

 As the invasion drags on, it is a major challenge to sustain the economic pressure on Russia.
 The agreement of the sixth sanction package shows an impressive display of power and unity from the EU.
-This behaviour should also be reflected in any trade facilitating measure towards Ukraine.
-Without the support of the European community, Ukrainian economy cannot both endure and regain its foothold in the future.
+This behaviour should also be reflected in any trade-facilitating measure towards Ukraine.
+Without the support of the European community, the Ukrainian economy cannot both endure and regain its foothold in the future.